Braniff Airways Flight 542: Investigation

-After receiving news of the crash, the Civil Aeronautics Board (CAB) sent five accident investigation experts to the scene of the crash, and more arrived in the following days.
-The investigators were divided into five teams, each with a specific field of investigation.
-CAB representatives said that they expected the investigation of the crash scene to take two or three weeks.
-They said that the purpose of the teams on the ground was to gather information and not to attempt to make any conclusions as to the cause of the crash.
-Investigators tagged the location of every piece of wreckage, no matter how small, and plotted the locations on a map before any of the pieces were moved.
-CAB officials locked down the Braniff offices in Dallas, and admission was refused to reporters.
+After receiving news of the crash, the Civil Aeronautics Board (CAB) immediately sent five accident investigators to the area, with more arriving over the following days.
+They were divided into five teams, each focusing on a separate aspect of the crash investigation.
+CAB representatives said that they expected the investigation at the crash site location to take two or three weeks and that the teams on the ground were focused on gathering information and evidence, and not trying to reach conclusions about what had caused the accident.
+Investigators meticulously identified every piece of debris and where it was found before it was moved, no matter how small it was, and each location was plotted on a map of the area.
+CAB officials restricted access to the Braniff offices in Dallas, not allowing reporters inside.

-Immediately after the accident, a spokesman from Braniff stated that the aircraft had been "blown open" in the air, and that that there were signs that at least one section of the plane had buckled outward, stating that it looked like an explosion inside the plane had occurred.
-One unidentified investigator also suggested that the disintegration of the airliner might have been caused by an explosive loss of cabin air pressure from the aircraft.
-On the other hand, a CAB investigator told reporters that at that point, it wasn't even known whether or not the aircraft had been in one piece when it hit the ground, so the reports of explosions were premature.
-Searchers had found burn marks on some parts of the rear of the fuselage and tail, and the outside of some of the windows at the rear of the plane showed signs that they had been exposed to tremendous heat.
-Some of the recovered pieces of debris were sent to Washington, D.C. for further testing for traces of explosives, metal fatigue, overstress, and other causes.
-The FBI also began tracing the history of all of the cargo that had been carried in the rear cargo hold.
-However, by October 1, an anonymous FAA official told reporters that the theory that an explosive device had caused the crash had been ruled out.
-None of the bodies that had been recovered had any obvious signs of burns and did not have any odors that were recognizable as the smell of explosives.
+Shortly after the accident, a Braniff spokesperson described the aircraft as looking like it had been "blown open" in the air.
+He said there were signs that at least one section of the plane had buckled outward, like an explosion inside the plane had occurred.
+One unidentified investigator mentioned that the disintegration of the airliner could have been caused by an explosive loss of cabin air pressure from the aircraft.
+A CAB investigator cautioned about jumping to conclusions about explosions, telling reporters that so far, they hadn't even determined if the aircraft had been in one piece when it hit the ground.
+Investigators reported finding burn marks on some parts of the rear of the fuselage and tail, and the outside of some of the windows at the rear of the plane showed signs that they had been exposed to tremendous heat.
+Some pieces of the recovered fragments of the plane were sent to Washington, D.C., for further testing for traces of explosives, metal fatigue, overstress, and other causes.
+The FBI also began reviewing the details of the cargo that had been carried in the rear cargo hold.
+By October 1, an anonymous FAA official told reporters that they had ruled out the possibility of an explosive device causing the crash.
+He said that none of the bodies that had been recovered had any obvious signs of burns and did not have any odors that were consistent with explosives.
 Investigators also ruled out weather as a factor, saying the night was clear and calm.